ngocongcan/ngocongcan.github.io/about.md

 published: true
 ---

 Hi!
-I'm Can Ngo-Cong, Software Engineer at Freelancer.
-I'm fascinated with building the great applications that solve real, human problems.
+I'm **Can Ngo**, Software Engineer at Freelancer.
+I'm fascinated with building the awesome applications that solve real, human problems.

 ***